 Editor’s Note: Originally Published March 13, 2012.
 Updated with expanded options and updated photos.

-A crunchy fresh side and you control the contents.
-Summer is coming and you will need a go to side for the family and company.
-Take it to that pot luck summer event and you will be the only one without the potato or macaroni salad.
+Summer is coming, and you will need a go-to side for the family and company.
+Take it to that summer potluck event, and you will be the only one without the potato or macaroni salad.

 A very solid 4.

 Pro Tips: Recipe Notes for Broccoli Salad with Bacon